Eco-hotel Tip in Minca

 Hotel tip Nature Reserve Tierra Adentro in Minca

-Looking for a beautiful, quiet place in the mountains to enjoy nature during your roundtrip along the north coast of Colombia?
-Read here about our stay at Nature reserve Tierra Adentro in Minca in September 2023.
+Looking for a beautiful, quiet place in the mountains during your roundtrip along the north coast of Colombia?
+Then read here about our stay at Nature reserve Tierra Adentro in Minca in September 2023.

-There was one more thing: Reserva Natural Tierra Adentro is “off the beaten track” and you can only get there by mototaxi or 4-wheel drive car.
+There was one more thing: Reserva Natural Tierra Adentro is completely “off the beaten track” and you can only get there by mototaxi or 4-wheel drive car.
 We arranged transportation by 4×4 through the hotel.
-Once the time came, we arranged for driver Jesús to pick us up at Hotel Minca- la Casona.
-His solid car was definitely not a luxury, because it was an intense drive of over half an hour on a bad road, so we were glad to be in a good car.
-Jesús was very experienced and maneuvered the car past boulders, potholes and through streams that flowed onto the road.
+Driver Jesús came to pick us up at Hotel Minca- la Casona.
+His solid car was definitely a must, because it was an intense drive of over half an hour on a bad road, so we were glad to be in a good car.
+Jesús was very experienced and manoeuvred the car past boulders, potholes and through streams that flowed onto the road.

 The resort

-This is a small resort with 8 double rooms and 2 cabañas,accommodating a total of 22 guests.
+This is a small resort with 8 double rooms and 2 cabañas, accommodating a total of 22 guests.
 We had the Superior Double room with terrace, which turned out to be a good choice.
-Right next to us was such a similar room, but we had no neighbors during our stay, so all privacy.
+Right next to us was such a similar room, but we had no neighbours during our stay, so we had a lot of privacy.

 There was a larger building a little higher up where the other double rooms were located.
 Those rooms shared a common terrace and it seemed to be a bit busier there.
 Because of the higher location, the view from here was also very nice.